Skip to main content

 Learn how current rates are affecting Florida housing demand and home prices

-If you've started researching Florida real estate online and in the process of getting pre-qualified with your lender, you're likely keeping a close eye on interest rates and noticed that they peaked in October 2023 at 7.79% and are still holding at an elevated level of 6.30%, exactly two years later.
-As the Fed has just cut interest rate by a quarter point here in September of 2025, you may be wondering how this will affect Florida's real estate prices, and where they may go from here?
+If you've started researching Florida real estate online and in the process of getting pre-qualified with your lender, you're likely keeping a close eye on interest rates and noticed that they peaked in October 2023 at 7.79% and are still holding at an elevated level of 6.53%, just over two-and-a-half years later.
+Although rates were on a slow downward trajectory in early 2026, and briefly touched under 6%, they have now pushed back up again due to higher oil prices and inflation fears over a pro-longed Middle East conflict.

 The Effect of Higher Rates on Monthly Mortgage Payments

-Now let's take a closer look to see exactly how monthly payments for Florida homeowners have been affected by the now higher interest rates and home prices.
-In the following table, for calendar year 2020 versus present day, we compared the median Florida home price for single family homes, the 30-year interest rate as well as the average monthly payment to see how much they have increased in such a short period of time.
-Calendar year 2020 was selected as the comparison year as this is before all the inflation and Fed hikes started to take effect.
-The result is that the median Florida home price has increased by 41%, the interest rate by 103% and the monthly payment by 105%.
+Now let's take a closer look to see exactly how monthly payments for Florida homeowners have been affected by the now higher interest rates and home prices over the past five years.
+In the following table, for calendar year 2021 versus present day, we compared the median Florida home price for single family homes, the 30-year interest rate as well as the average monthly payment to see how much they have increased in such a short period of time.
+Calendar year 2021 was selected as the comparison year as this is before all the inflation and Fed hikes started to take effect.
+The result is that the median Florida home price has increased by 45%, the interest rate by 110% and the monthly payment by 115%.

 Variable Year